ChengJiyuqing/Orbital2020-NUSJio/README.md

 ## Project Proposal
 Link to our project proposal: https://docs.google.com/document/d/1DJ5l0XoyVsnLq2kthwsDtnDrQmAb0Jr9w-VV3m0pjek/edit?usp=sharing

-## Core Features （this section has been edited after 1 June)
+## Core Features （this section has been edited recently)
 1. Activity:

    This is the most important element of our application.
 Users can create their own Jio (activity), while specifying the intended location (location can be anywhere within Singapore) and time.
 Users can also post limits on who can participate.